GoTolstoy/tolstoy-toly-kb/products/play/product/profile/integrating-with-other-platforms/how-to-upload-your-product-catalog-via-csv.md

 This guide will walk you through how to upload your product catalog to Tolstoy using a CSV file.
 If you need to display product data (such as images, prices, and descriptions) in Tolstoy experiences, you'll need to set up a daily export of your product catalog, host it at a public URL, and connect it in the Tolstoy settings.

+This is the same process followed for Pinterest and Meta.

 **Step 1: Prepare Your CSV File**